 A sedentary lifestyle of WFH and constant snacking does not just affect your waistline, it could also increase the risk of dental decay.
 The food that we snack on generally contains some form of carbohydrates that when broken down would produce sugars.
 These provide nutrients and an optimal acidic environment for bacteria to thrive causing dental caries to form rapidly.
 Dental decay in its initial stages is treatable with fairly non-invasive procedures such as fillings and/ or preventive restorations.
 As the disease progresses, bacteria may infect the vital structures of the tooth, causing an infection of the pulp.
 A decay usually does not hurt until the nerve is affected, hence, pain is a poor indicator of disease progression.

-Follow these tips to prevent the development of dental decay.
+Tips to prevent the development of dental decay

 - Minimise snacking